Leadership & Community Engagement

 Some of the opportunities provided by the Office include:

-- Southern Leaders Program - A nationally award winning, comprehensive leadership development and community engagement program focused on personal leadership development, team building, and creating positive change.
+- Southern Leaders Program - A nationally-recognized, comprehensive leadership development and community engagement program focused on personal leadership development, team building, and creating positive change.
 Southern Leaders learn how to make a difference in their community through interactive leadership lessons, community service, challenging team projects, and unique leadership experiences.
 Upon completion of all program requirements, participants receive the prestigious Southern Leaders Graduate medallion and seal.

-- Serve912 - Our local service initiative where students engage with communities in the 912 area code year-round through regularly scheduled volunteer trips, ongoing community service activities, and meeting local needs as part of the Director’s Immediate Response Team (DIRT).
+- Serve912 - Our local service initiative that engages students with communities in the 912 area code year-round through regularly scheduled volunteer trips, ongoing community service activities, and meeting local needs as part of the Director’s Immediate Response Team (DIRT).

 - Community Liaisons - A community engagement program in which student leaders are placed in community agencies to help recruit and manage university volunteers and to assist with other needs of the agencies.
 Community Liaisons serve to strengthen partnerships between Georgia Southern and the local community.

-- Service-Learning Student Facilitators - Students in this program learn the theory and practical skills of service-learning to work as peer educators with faculty to create and manage service-learning experiences within academic courses.
+- Service-Learning Student Facilitators - Students in this program learn the theory and practical skills of service-learning to work alongside faculty as peer educators to create and manage service-learning experiences within academic courses.

 - Southern Collegiate Leadership Conference - This annual leadership conference hosts students from across the southeast who seek to advance their leadership skills.
 Students in leadership positions as well as those looking for opportunities to further develop their leadership practice are encouraged to attend.

-- Alternative Breaks - Offered in December, March, May, and on select weekends, these low-cost trips offer students the opportunity to spend their breaks investing their lives in service to others.
+- Alternative Breaks - Offered in December, March, May, and on select weekends, these low-cost trips offer students the opportunity to spend their breaks investing their lives in service to others while focusing on social issues.

-- LEAD Courses - These free, non-credit bearing courses teach the practical application of leadership and service through interactive activities and reflection in the classroom environment.
+- LEAD Courses These free, non-credit bearing courses teach the practical application of leadership and service through interactive activities and reflection in the classroom environment.
+Students can register for these courses through WINGS.